The worst potholes in UK counties revealed: pothole map shows where drivers are most at risk

-UK pothole index 2025
+UK potholes index 2025

 Potholes are more than just a nuisance – they're a costly and dangerous reality for millions of UK drivers.
 It's estimated that, on average, there are six potholes per mile on council-controlled roads in England and Wales.
 In the first three months of 2025 alone, the RAC attended over 9,400 pothole-related breakdowns, with the average repair bill coming in at £460.
 Despite these figures, many drivers feel their local roads are being neglected, with one in four people (28%) saying potholes in their area are rarely or never fixed.